 Which cryptocurrencies are available?

-Bitcoin, Bitcoin Cash, Dash, Ethereum, Litecoin, XRP and Ethereum Classic are available to own and short on the eToro platform.
+Bitcoin, Bitcoin Cash, Binance Coin, Cardano, Dash, EOS, Ethereum, Ethereum Classic, IOTA, Litecoin, Neo, Stellar, Tezos, Tron, XRP and Zcash are available to own and short on the eToro platform.

 Do I own my cryptos?

-If clients copy a Popular Investor who is trading cryptocurrencies, what type of position do they open?
+If I copy a trader who is investing in cryptocurrencies, what type of position do I have?

-Clients are still able to open short (SELL) positions on the platform, however these will be CFD positions.
+You are still able to open short (SELL) positions on the platform, however, these will be CFD positions.

-Can users withdraw their cryptocurrencies from the platform?
+Can I withdraw my cryptocurrencies from the platform?

 Are there Stop Loss and Take Profit?